Zeph53/GamepadKeyMouse/README.md

 L1? (button 9) to press/hold the blue highlighted key.
 R1? (button 10) to press/hold the red highlighted key.

-All keys can be currently held down and it seems like all secondary symbols are functional.
+All/most keys can be currently held down and it seems like all secondary symbols are functional.

 ## Updates
+    Altered the README.md to include information about installing dependencies and downloading the AppImage.
+    Cleaned up a duplicated close_osk definition.
+    Added license file and release note link for python-six library.
     Bundled the script into a standalone AppImage.
 Hope it works, tested working on a Debian live VM.
     Removed dependency on Xlib, and everything that depends on.
     The user can now click and hold keys on the osk with a real hardware mouse, like a real osk.